 Inn on the Twenty double room rates range from CAD$259 to $389, including breakfast, during the summer and fall high seasons.
 From November through April, rates drop significantly, with nightly tariffs starting as low as CAD$159.

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the new travel guide, Moon Handbooks: Ontario, which features fun and funky attractions and experiences, lodgings, and places to eat across the province.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the travel guide, Moon Toronto + Ontario, which features fun and funky attractions and experiences, lodgings, and places to eat across the province.
 Photos © Carolyn B. Heller.
 The Inn on the Twenty hosted my stay for review purposes.